atulkamble/k8s-project/README.md

 - kubectl
 - kustomize (or kubectl >= 1.14 which includes `-k`)
 - kind or a Kubernetes cluster
+- (AWS) awscli and eksctl with credentials configured

 ## Structure
 ```